Bronzino’s painting “Allegory with Venus and Cupid” is one of the most mysterious and erotic paintings of Renaissance era.

 I can assume that a female mask next to Chronos can personify the inner emptiness.
 Her eye sockets are empty.
 There is nothing under the mask either.

-Under the influence of carnal passions people “empty”.
+People become empty, being dominated by carnal passions.
 There is nothing else left in their heads.
 Neither feats, nor great accomplishments.

 Francis I’s reaction to the present

 Francis I received the painting just a year before his death.
 It was not a prophecy.
 It was not a warning.
 It was a debriefing of his life.

 Was Francis I offended by this message?